 Predator-prey model and the formulation of the functional response

-For my Phd I was interested in identifying the dominant factors that can influence predator-prey interaction.
-In particular, I investigated the problems linked to the formulation of the predation process into mathematical models, and their sensitivity to this expression.
-I also studied the effect of environmental heterogeneity on the predation interaction formulation, and how this expression evolves with scaling (from population to the community level).
+For my Phd I was interested in identifying the dominant factors that can influence phytoplankton-zooplankton interactions.
+In particular, I investigated the effect of environmental heterogeneity in the water column on the predation process, and how this can play a role in the zooplankton enrichment paradox.
+I also studied how this heterogeneity impacts predation interaction when looking at different biological scales (i.e. from population to the community level).

 Collaborators: Jean-Christophe Poggiale (MIO), David Nerini, (MIO) Mathias Gauduchon (MIO), Andrey Morozov (University of Leicester)

 Impact of environmental and anthropogenic forcing on salmon population persistence